grnet/synnefo/docs/source/devguide.rst

 =========================  ================================
 Revision                   Description
 =========================  ================================
-0.7 (Oct 21, 2011)         Suggest upload/download methods using hashmaps.
+0.7 (Nov 21, 2011)         Suggest upload/download methods using hashmaps.
 \                          Propose syncing algorithm.
 \                          Support cross-account object copy and move.
 \                          Pass token as a request parameter when using ``POST`` via an HTML form.